avishayshay/Hackathon/README.md

 # Hackathon 2022

-in the arduino file you can find code for led + distance sensor and methods to measure time in arduino.
+in the arduino file you can find code for led, distance sensor, button and methods to measure time in arduino.